smt/octopress/source/_posts/2011-08-04-10-vim-techniques-for-novices.markdown

 ### 1. Open with Cursor at Last Edit Position

-If you make a change to a file, and then re-open it later, the following snippet in your .vimrc will position the cursor at the last spot you made an edit before closing the file or Vim itself:
+This one isn't so much a technique as it is a preference.
+If you make a change to a file, and then re-open it later, the following snippet in your .vimrc will position the cursor at the last spot you made an edit prior to closing the buffer or Vim itself:

     autocmd BufReadPost *
     \ if line("'\"") > 0 && line("'\"") <= line("$") |